vbalaut/barclays-assignment/readme.md

 ```
  - Code is not thread safe

- - not 100% test coverage.
+ - Not 100% test coverage.
 I would prefer tdd approach but due to time constraints need to change the approach

+ - Need improvement in unit testing.
 ```
 ## (SQL Question) Mobile Banking Analysis
 ### 1. Count the number of new accounts opened per day by people based in London.